mxcube/mxcubecore/docs/source/dev/queue.md

 The part that differ from the native queue entry is the four class variables `QMO`, `DATA_MODEL`, `NAME` and `REQUIRES`.

--   `QMO`: (Queue model object) is used internally to tell which QueueModel object this entry is assocaited with so that the entry can be added to [MODEL_QUEUE_ENTRY_MAPPINGS](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/queue_entry/__init__.py#L83)
+-   `QMO`: (Queue model object) is used internally to tell which QueueModel object this entry is associated with so that the entry can be added to [MODEL_QUEUE_ENTRY_MAPPINGS](https://github.com/mxcube/mxcubecore/blob/develop/mxcubecore/queue_entry/__init__.py#L83)
 -   `DATA_MODEL`: Specifies the Pydantic model
 -   `NAME`: The name of the queue entry (also the name displayed to the user)
--   `REQUIRES`: A set of prerequsits that needs to be fullfilled for this entry
+-   `REQUIRES`: A set of prerequisites that need to be fulfilled for this entry

 #### Dynamic queue entry data model